 The DISC personality test lies at the heart of Discus.
 It uses a simple test like the one above to measure key features of the personality, and from those results we can interpret a whole range of a person's likely behaviours.
 In this section we've answered some of the most common questions about Discus and the DISC assessment it uses.

 DISC assessment is designed to measure a series of key personality factors with a direct bearing on a person's working style and atttitude.
 Once a person has completed a DISC test, those core factors can be used to provide an understanding at many different levels.
-DISC can provide a simple overview of a personal style (the free test on this page will provide a brief example), but it can also be applied to to much more specific areas of work, or even particular kinds of task.
+DISC can provide a simple overview of a personal style, but it can also be applied to to much more specific areas of work, or even particular kinds of task.

 What's more, if you have results for more than one individual, it's possible to assess those results together, and so explore working relationships and even entire teams.